sybrew/the-seo-framework/readme.txt

 			* `the_seo_framework_detect_page_builder`
 				1. Now returns `null` by default.
 				2. Now, when a boolean (either true or false) is defined, it'll short-circuit this function.
 See [this comment](https://github.com/sybrew/the-seo-framework/issues/279#issuecomment-392735509) for more information.
-			* `the_seo_framework_custom_field_title`
-				* The first parameter now contains the unprocessed title.
-				* The third parameter is deprecated.
-				* The second parameter is now an array.
-				* This filter now works for the home page custom field title, too.
-				* Internally, this filter is now applied to the SEO Bar, too.
 		* **Removed:**
 			* `the_seo_framework_update_options_at_update`
 			* `the_seo_framework_canonical_force_scheme` (was deprecated since 2.8.0).
 Use `the_seo_framework_preferred_url_scheme` instead.